 When do the changes for FRS 102 and FRS 105 come into effect?

 While accountants have until accounting periods commencing after 1st January 2019 to understand the new flexibility and when to report under FRS 102 and 105, they can early adopt if they prefer, but there are a couple of points to consider:

 - Is the company new?
 Early adoption may avoid further changes later on.

 - Have they transitioned to the new UK GAAP yet?
 Are there any benefits in doing so, could they keep an accounting policy that it prohibited?

 The changes to disclosure requirements for micro entities are applicable for accounting periods beginning and after 1st January 2017.

-If you’d like to find out more about the new Financial Reporting Standards, download our latest eBook to explore a summary of the key changes to FRS 102 and 105 by clicking the button below
+If you’d like to find out more about the new Financial Reporting Standards, download our latest eBook to explore a summary of the key changes by clicking the button below